Skip to main content

 To interact with people, algorithms have been developed to recognize human intentions, such as whether the person is delivering or receiving a load or simply wants to shake hands or greet the robot.
 The vision techniques developed in this context can be extended or complemented to integrate risk prevention algorithms using information from wearable sensors.

-Interested in learning more about our research?
+Are you interested in learning more about our research?